Polish name: Suffix -ski/-ska

 In the 19th century, a wave of seemingly noble sounding surnames began to appear among the common population, where a significant number of the bourgeoisie class, and even the peasantry, began to adopt or bear the noble -ski suffix.
-The -ski suffix was thus attached to surnames derived from a person's occupation, characteristics, patronymic surnames, or toponymic surnames (from a person's place of residence, birth or family origin).
+The -ski suffix was thus attached to surnames derived from a person's occupation, characteristics, or toponymic surnames (from a person's place of residence, birth or family origin).
 This caused a blur between the -ski bearing territorial toponymic surnames once a characteristic only borne by the nobility.
 As such, and contrary to a popular modern-day misconception, the fact of a person simply bearing the -ski suffix in their family surname or merely sharing the same toponymic surname as members of Poland's nobility, does not in itself denote that person too is a member of the nobility, of noble origin, or indeed connected to that particular family.

 When referring to two or more members of the same family and surname, the suffix -ski (or -cki, -dzki) is replaced with the plural -skich, -scy, -ccy, or -dzcy (plural masculine or both masculine and feminine) as well as -skie, -ckie or -dzkie (plural feminine).